Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 Research looking at ketamine users who received inpatient treatment for ketamine withdrawal found one of the most common withdrawal symptoms was depression.
 The report stated: “Fifty-nine (59%) and 38 (38.7%) of our patients reported moderate-to-severe depression and anxiety symptoms, respectively.
 Patients with greater cravings reported spending more days on ketamine in the preceding month and displayed severe depressive symptoms than those with lower cravings.

-The withdrawal symptoms you do experience may vary depending on other factors too, such as whether you’re female or male.
+The withdrawal symptoms you experience may vary depending on other factors, such as gender.
 Research has found a sex-based difference in the type of symptoms experienced.
 For example, female ketamine users presented significantly more discontinuation symptoms such as anxiety, dysphoria, and tremors compared with male users.
-As well as that, the same research found female ketamine users self-reported significantly greater levels of severity in cognitive impairment and urinary discomforts compared with male users.
+Additionally, the same research found female ketamine users reported significantly greater levels of severity in cognitive impairment and urinary discomforts compared with male users.

 Physical Symptoms of Ketamine Withdrawal